Flying Your Loved One on the SpaceX Falcon Heavy

 Falcon Heavy, carrying the Celestis Heritage Flight, will launch from KSC's historic Launch Pad 39A, the same launch pad from which the Apollo moon landings and the majority of space shuttles flew.
 Image Credit: NASA

 Once launched, the Heritage Flight will join two other Celestis memorial spacecraft currently orbiting Earth.
 Families will be able to track the location of their loved ones as they orbit on board the Heritage Flight.
-Reservations for this exciting mission are open.
-Contact us for more information.

 Click here for more information about the Falcon Heavy.